thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: warning
 While you can operate the IMSAI 8080esp at this point, it will not boot a disk without further configuration.
 The default configuration is like an empty machine with no ROM only RAM.
-You can, however, now enter programs through the frontpanel switches and run them.
+You can, however, now enter programs through the front panel switches and run them.
 :::

 ::: tip